davde-ms/ESU-activation-with-ARC/README.md

 ## CreateESULicensesFromCSV.ps1

 This script will create ESU licenses in bulk, taking its information from a CSV file.
 > **Note: license creation will be skipped if Arc agent version is lower than 1.34 since it is the minimum required version that is able to push the ESU activation to servers.
-Upgrade your ARC agent then rerun the script to process the newly update servers.**
+Upgrade your ARC agent then rerun the script to process the newly upgraded servers.**

 The creation of the CSV file can be done in 2 ways:
 - **manually** (by providing the required information in the CSV file).
 Here are the columns that have to be present in the CSV file: